Iron(II) fumarate

 Iron(II) fumarate, also known as ferrous fumarate, is the iron(II) salt of fumaric acid, occurring as a reddish-orange powder, used to supplement iron intake.
 It has the chemical formula auto=1|C4H2FeO4.
-Pure ferrous fumarate has an iron content of 32.87%, therefore one tablet of 300 mg iron fumarate will contain 98.6 mg of iron (548% Daily Value based on 18 mg RDI).

 Iron supplement

 Ferrous fumarate is often taken orally as an iron supplement to treat or prevent iron deficiency anemia.
 Mixtures of ferrous fumarate and potassium iodate, "double fortified salt", are used to address both iron and iodine deficiencies.

+Pure ferrous fumarate has an iron content of 32.87%, therefore one tablet of 300 mg iron fumarate will contain 98.6 mg of iron (548% Daily Value based on 18 mg RDI).
+It is recommended to store ferrous fumarate at 15-25°C in moisture-proof containers.
+Normally, it has a shelf life of 36 months.